 Note: Previous versions of this study were published on July 13, 2016 and December 4, 2018, but this page has since been updated to reflect the most recent data.

 The United States has some of the best colleges and universities in the world.
 For this reason, many international students apply to these schools each year.
 In fact, there were nearly 1.1 million international students enrolled at schools in the U.S. for the 2018-19 school year.

 One of the biggest problems international students face is figuring out which college to attend.
 There are many factors that come into play: what the area is like, how many international students attend the university, how much it costs, availability of financial aid, and much more.

-With the average cost of college now rising up to almost $30,000 and $60,000 per year for public and private universities respectively, finding funding is as important as ever.
+With the average cost of college now rising up to over $40,000 and $50,000 annually for public and private universities, respectively, finding funding is as important as ever.

-We hope that these results help students coming from overseas decide on what school to attend and better plan for their college careers in the U.S.
+We hope that these results help students coming from overseas decide on which school to attend and better plan for their college careers in the U.S.

 Note: If you cannot find a certain school, the data was either not sufficient to include in the report or the school did not voluntarily submit their financial aid data to Peterson’s.

 The statistics used in the table above were pulled directly from the Peterson’s dataset, and LendEDU reported the figure as we received them.
 Financial aid included any scholarships, grants, student loans, and work-study funding offered to international students.
 No calculations or adjustments were made to the figures.